Alumina Tiles Explained

 The Benefits of Ceramic Alumina Tiles

-- High levels of stability, being unreactive with most chemicals.
+- High levels of stability, as they are unreactive with most chemicals.

 - Superior wear and abrasion resistance.